Stellarium/stellarium/skycultures/potawatomi/description.md

 The artwork in this Sky Culture may be shared, copied, redistributed, and adapted (remix, tweak, build upon) for non-commercial purposes.
 It requires proper attribution to the creator, indication of changes made, and that new creations are licensed under identical terms.

-License (Sky Culture): GNU GPL v2.0
+License (Sky Culture): CC BY-SA 4.0

-This Sky Culture is provided under GNU General Public License.
-You can use it for commercial and non-commercial purposes, freely adapt it and share adapted work.
+The information in this Sky Culture may be shared, copied, redistributed, and adapted (remix, tweak, build upon) for commercial and non-commercial purposes.
+It requires proper attribution to the creator, indication of changes made, and that new creations are licensed under identical terms.

 ### Licenses and Permissions Justification